dimesoftware/facteur/docs/index.md

 await mailer.SendMailAsync(populatedRequest);
 ```

-## Composing the e-mail body
+## Composing the email body

-E-mail templates have an important role in Facteur.
-Composers, resolvers and providers only exist to fetch the templates, map them with the business logic and populate them in the e-mail body.
+Email templates have an important role in Facteur.
+Composers, resolvers and providers only exist to fetch the templates, map them with the business logic and populate them in the email body.
 Let's walk through the setup from the example above:

 ```csharp
 EmailComposer builder = new(